 The Run Testers are a group of experienced journalists based in the UK who have been testing and reviewing kit for many years.
 We’ve been reviewing carbon shoes since the original Vaporfly 4% – Kieran even got to test the Nike Vaporfly Elite shoe used by Eliud Kipchoge at the Breaking2 event at Monza..

 There’s more info on the core Run Tester team here, including some insights into their preferred kit and PBs.
-Since we’re talking carbon shoes, for the record two of the team (Nick and Kieran) set their marathon PBs in the Asics Metaspeed Sky Paris, Tom was in the Saucony Endorphin Pro 3 for his PB, and Mike was in the Asics Metaspeed Sky+.
+Since we’re talking carbon shoes, for the record Nick set his marathon PB in the Asics Metaspeed Sky Tokyo, Kieran was in the Puma Fast-R 3, Tom was in the Saucony Endorphin Pro 3 for his PB, and Mike was in the Asics Metaspeed Sky+.

 We’ve broken our round-up of the best carbon shoes available into three sections.
 The first is our top tier of racers; the ones we’d pick to use ourselves when in shape and hunting for PBs.